adriendoerig/Capsule-networks-as-recurrent-models-of-grouping-and-segmentation/project1/README.md

 ```

 ## Acknowledgements
-We would like to thank Lynn Schmittwilken ([Link](l.schmittwilken@tu-berlin.de)) for the creation and execution of the code.
+We would like to thank Lynn Schmittwilken ([l.schmittwilken@tu-berlin.de]) for the creation and execution of the code.